 Kathleen Sonntag is a writer and editor.
 She also teaches computer literacy to individual clients, at local adult schools and MPC.
 Kathleen has edited and done the book layout for memoirs and recently completed a family history book that included extensive genealogy information.
 Her clients published their books for family members and for sale to the public.
 She enjoys research of all kinds and writes articles for the Monterey Bay Area Master Gardener quarterly online news- letter.
 She edits and contributes to the Tor House Foundation docent newsletter.
 Kathleen is a docent and archivist at Tor House.
 She lives in Carmel and enjoys daily walks by the sea where she watches for otters, whales and shore birds.

-Cynthia has been researching her family history and that of her husband for more than twelve years.
+Cynthia has been researching her family history and that of her husband for more than twenty years.
 She has an interest in several states; particularly Ohio, Pennsylvania, Michigan New York and Illinois.
 She has enjoyed pursuing her very large French Canadian family tree and has had recent success with her Holstein ancestors.
+Her most recent pursuits include a major study and writing about her husband’s Irish roots.
 Cynthia authored an article about her family research process, which was published in summer l998 by the Utah Genealogical Society Journal.
 She was a volunteer at the Family History Center for several years.
+Cynthia is delighted to return to speaking about her genealogy passion.

 As an Editor, Carol has worked for CTB/McGRAW-Hill, “This Month on the Monterey Peninsula Magazine,” and “KEY” magazine.
 As a Free-Lance Editor she has edited books about the Monterey Peninsula, a Children’s book, various Family History books, articles and speeches.
 Her interest in genealogy began when she was 19 years old during college after a visit with her great—grandmother who gave her originals and copies of family documents which, understanding their value, she carefully preserved as she raised her young family.
 After her introduction to the first Apple Computer she realized that computers were the future of genealogy and she was right.
 With each upgrade, now on PCs, she transferred her data and was ready when the internet became available.
 Facts were not enough, writing family histories became a central focus.
 While giving family history classes, she discovered most people were anxious to write about their ancestors but did not feel their own stories were important enough to devote the time to write about themselves.
 So, she developed a lesson “Writing Your History in One Hour” to make things simpler for everyone to write about their lifetime and help them understand that they were an important link in their own family history.